sarathsreedharan/icaps2024.github.io/content/program/workshops/prl.md

 As the main purpose of this workshop is to solicit discussion, the authors are invited to use the appendix of their submissions for that purpose.

-Paper submission website coming soon.
+Paper submissions should be made through [OpenReview](https://openreview.net/group?id=PRL/2024/ICAPS).

 ### Organizing Committee